 The ambition and distinctive competitiveness of Europe’s industry lies in high value-added customised goods and services, flexible and demand-driven manufacturing with less waste and better use of resources as well as the effective management of value chains and access to markets throughout the world.
 The way forward is to create a future industry, based on Europe-wide cross-sectoral innovation and a multidisciplinary integration of digitalisation and industrial technologies.

-The Industrial Technologies 2016 conference focusses on four main themes.
+The Industrial Technologies 2016 conference focusses on six main themes.
 Each theme will be addressed in the different lectures and the workshops of the Industrial Revolution track of the conference.

 There are major challenges in fully exploiting the new industrial technologies in creating a smart Europe.
 The conference Industrial Technologies 2016 – Creating a Smart Europe focuses on these challenges and will identify priorities that are crucial to further strengthening European industry.